charlie-vf/genshin-blog-project/README.md

 - Helpful [videos](https://www.youtube.com/@Codemycom) for troubleshooting categories creation
 - [Summernote](https://github.com/summernote/django-summernote) help
 - The other students in Slack and my amazing mentor

+## **Deployment Resubmission Note**

+- As no changes were made to the actual code of the site, the Heroku site has not been redeployed following Project & README alterations